feugy/melodie/README.md

 - pino@7+ has a new concepts of transports, which run in a worker.
 Unfortunately, this does not play well when bundled in an [asar archive](https://github.com/electron/electron/issues/22446).
   And because electron-builder's [asarUnpack](https://www.electron.build/configuration/configuration) does not remove the modules from the asar (it unpacks them in addition to embed them), I had to completely disable asar.

+- since v22.11.1, electron-builder fails to build the app on [Github worker](https://github.com/electron-userland/electron-builder/issues/6124).
+Fixing the version to 22.10.5 for the time being.

 #### How watch & diff works